- Either TOEFL, IELTS, SAT, ACT, or documentation that you attended an English medium school.

-- #4 Graduates who Go on to Earn Doctorates in All Disciplines (National Science Foundation and Integrated Postsecondary Education Data)
+- #4 in the Percentage of Graduates Who Go On to Earn Doctorates across All Disciplines (National Science Foundation and Integrated Postsecondary Education Data)

-Portland’s downtown, just 10 minutes from campus, is home to the world’s largest independent bookstore as well as great vintage stores, movie theaters, and art galleries.
+Portland’s downtown is just 10 minutes from campus and home to the world’s largest independent bookstore as well as great vintage stores, movie theatres, and art galleries.
 In addition to being one of the greenest cities in the United States, Portland is known for its progressive urban planning, innovative music scene, weekend brunches, and delicious coffee.

-Reed College is 30 minutes away from Portland International Airport, which is accessible by public transportation.
+Reed is also just 30 minutes away from the Portland International Airport, which is accessible by public transportation.

 To learn more about the local area, visit our Portland and the Northwest page.

-International Student Orientation is an essential part of the international student experience and is carefully designed to help launch you into a successful semester at Reed College.
-International orientation happens before first-year orientation and is required for all F-1 and J-1 visa holders.
+International Student Orientation (ISO) is an essential part of the international student experience and is carefully designed to create community and help launch you into a successful semester at Reed College.
+International Student Orientation happens before first-year Orientation and is required for all F-1 and J-1 visa holders.

 The program orients international students to the United States and Reed and also connects each student with an InterConnect peer mentor who will guide students through their first semester.
 There is no registration fee for International Student Orientation; all activities and meals are free for participants.
-Learn more about the international orientation program on our website for new students.
+Learn more about ISO on the international student services website.

 From the discovery of new interests to the formation of lifelong friendships, a lot happens in Reed housing.
 Our on-campus residential community provides a safe and welcoming environment to support students in their academic pursuits, personal growth, and participation in an interdependent community.
 All first-year and sophomore Reed students live on campus.
-Learn more about on-campus housing on our residence life page.
+Learn more about what it’s like to live on campus on our housing & dining page.